Builditluc/PyHex/README.md

 pip install windows-curses
 ```

-Download the newest version of `PyHex` and unzip the source code
+Download the [newest version](https://github.com/Builditluc/PyHex/releases) of `PyHex` and unzip the program

 Now you can view any file in `PyHex`:
 ```